 “Prayers at Sunset, Udaipur, India” by Charles W. Bartlett

 This woodblock print was published in Japan by Watanabe Shōzaburō in 1919.
-Bartlett was one of the very first Western artists to have his work publish in the Japanese woodblock print form which led to the rejuvenation of this genre and the Shin-hanga movement in western art circles.
+Bartlett was one of the very first Western artists to have his work publish in the Japanese woodblock print form, which led to the rejuvenation of this genre and the Shin-Hanga movement in western art circles.

 Charles W. Bartlett

 Charles William Bartlett was an English painter and printmaker who had studied in London and Paris and worked and exhibited across several European countries.
-In his 50’s he travelled to India, Ceylon, Indonesia, China, and Japan.
+In his 50’s he traveled to India, Ceylon, Indonesia, China, and Japan.
 He arrived in Japan in 1915, where he met woodblock print publisher Watanabe Shōzaburō who was a dominant force in early 20th-century Japanese art called shin-hanga.
 Watanabe published 21 woodblocks from Bartlett’s designs, including six prints of Japanese landscapes.
 In 1917, Bartlett and his wife left Japan and settled in Hawaii.
 He revisited Japan in 1919, where he created sixteen shin-hanga prints for Watanabe.

-The Shin-hanga movement flourished from around 1915 to 1942 and resumed briefly from 1946 through the 1950s.
+The Shin-Hanga movement flourished from around 1915 to 1942 and resumed briefly from 1946 through the 1950s.
 Inspired by European Impressionism, the artists incorporated Western elements such as the effects of light and an expressive style but focused on strictly traditional themes of landscapes, famous places, beautiful women, kabuki actors, and birds-and-flowers.

 Shōzaburō Watanabe (1885 – 1962) was a Japanese print publisher and the driving force behind the Japanese printmaking movement known as shin-hanga.
 Watanabe employed highly skilled carvers and printers and commissioned artists to design prints that combined traditional Japanese techniques with elements of contemporary Western painting, such as perspective and shadows.
 Watanabe coined the term shin-hanga in 1915 to describe such prints.
 Charles W. Bartlett and Hashiguchi Goyō, are among the artists whose works he published.

 Much of his company’s stockpile of both prints and their original printing-blocks was destroyed in the Great Kantō earthquake of 1923.
-In the following years, new versions of many of these prints were created, using re-carved blocks; typically, the re-issued “post-quake” prints included changes and revisions in the designs.
+In the following years, new versions of many of these prints were created using re-carved blocks; typically, the re-issued “post-quake” prints included changes and revisions in the designs.
 Watanabe exported most of his shin-hanga prints to the United States and Europe due to a lack of Japanese interest.
 After the close of World War II, his heirs continued the business, which still operates.